tillberg/gut/README.md

 Comparison with Similar Tools
 =============================

-There are some really awesome (perhaps more awesome for your use case) file sync tools out there.
+There are some other really awesome (perhaps more awesome for your use case) file sync tools out there.
 Here are the big differientiators (and may count as plusses or minuses for you) for **gut-sync** as compared to others: